 When your child reaches 18 years old the account converts into an instant access ISA in their name.

-As well as cash savings, you can also invest in the stock market on behalf of your child through investment products, such as a young person's savings plan or a stocks and shares Junior ISA.
+As well as cash savings, you can also invest in the stock market on behalf of your child through investment products.
+This could include a young person's savings plan or a stocks and shares Junior ISA.
 This has the potential to offer a much higher return than cash savings, but it’s also a higher risk.

-Grandparents or family members can open; instant access, regular saver and fixed term bonds
+Grandparents or family members can open instant-access, regular saver and fixed-term bonds for children

 If you open an account on behalf of your child, you will have control over the money until they reach adulthood.